CSchoel/arbitrary-but-fixed/about.md

 - §1 Content liability

     The content of this website was created with utmost diligence.
-    However, I cannot guarantee for the correctness, completeness and topicality of its content.
+    However, I cannot guarantee for the correctness, completeness, and topicality of its content.

-    According to § 7 Sect.1 TMG as a service provider I am responsible for my own content on this website according to general law.
+    According to § 7 Sect.1 TMG as a service provider I am responsible for my content on this website according to general law.
-    According to §§ 8 to 10 TMG I am, however, not obliged to monitor transmitted or stored information from foreign sources or to search after circumstances that hint towards illegal actions.
+    According to §§ 8 to 10 TMG, I am, however, not obliged to monitor transmitted or stored information from foreign sources or to search after circumstances that hint towards illegal actions.
     Obligations to delete or block information in accordance to general law will remain unaffected.
-    However, a liability in this regard is only possible starting at the moment of conizanze of a violation of law.
+    However, a liability in this regard is only possible starting at the moment of cognizance of a violation of law.
-    When I learn about such infringements I will remove the respective content immediately.
+    When I learn about such infringements, I will remove the respective content immediately.

-    With the use of this website no contract is established between the user and the provider.
+    With the use of this website, no contract is established between the user and the provider.
-    Therefore no contractual or quasi-contractual claims result against the provider.
+    Therefore, no contractual or quasi-contractual claims result against the provider.

 - §2 Link liability

     This website contains links to external websites of third parties (recognizable by the following icon ![external link]({{ site.baseurl }}/assets/link_arrow_14.png).
-    Because we have no influence over the content of these websites we cannot guarantee for them.
+    Because we have no influence over the content of these websites, we cannot guarantee for them.
-    The responsibility for the content of the linked sites always lies with the provider of mainainter of that site.
+    The responsibility for the content of the linked sites always lies with the provider of maintainer of that site.
     The linked sites have been reviewed for possible violations of law at the time the link was placed.
-    At this time no illegal content was identifiable.
+    At this time, no illegal content was identifiable.
     A permanent monitoring of the content of linked sites cannot be deemed acceptable without tangible evidence of law infringement.
-    If I become aware of any infringements I will immediately remove the respective links.
+    If I become aware of any infringements, I will immediately remove the respective links.

 - §3 Copyright